Redesigning the bonus engine

 Key themes

 Discovery showed the issue wasn’t just usability, but a lack of clarity in how promotion logic was structured and interpreted across teams.
-The focus shifted to restructuring how promotions are defined, validated, and managed in practice.
-Three key guiding principles emerged.
+So I focussed on how promotions are defined, validated and managed in practice.
+I created 3 guiding principles to solve the core problem.

 Solution